 The sugar in a whole piece of fruit - such as a whole orange - is not a free sugar, and we can eat as many whole oranges as we like!
+Whole oranges also contain fibre.
 But the sugar in fruit juice - where the sugar has been extracted from the orange itself - is free sugar, and so we should limit our intake of fruit juice; one serving per day is about the right amount.